-- Integrated knowledge across a range of inter-disciplinary subject areas to contribute to teaching within a range of curricula, and reach-out and research activities of the Faculty. - Versatility in responding to the changing external environment to ensure work integrated learning is relevant, outstanding and differentiating.

-Understanding of inter-professional learning and ability to develop strategic relationships with industrial partners, healthcare bodies and other HEIs providing relevant disciplines.
+- Integrated knowledge of pathology across a range of inter-disciplinary subject areas that allow the individual to contribute to teaching within a range of curricula, and reach-out and research activities. - Versatility in responding to the changing external environment to ensure work integrated learning is relevant, outstanding and differentiating. - Understanding of inter-professional learning and ability to deliver IPL across the Faculty. - Supervision of undergraduate and/or postgraduate research projects.